 Mr. Vélez has been an independent member of our board of directors since June 2011 and is a member of our Audit Committee.
 Mr. Vélez received a Master of Science degree in Engineering from the University of California, Los Angeles, and a degree in Administrative Engineering from Universidad Nacional de Colombia.
 Mr. Vélez previously served as the CEO of Suramericana de Seguros, the leading insurance company in Colombia, and as the CEO of Inversura, a holding company that integrates the leading insurance and social security companies in Colombia.
 He was the Chief Executive Officer of Cementos Argos S.A. between 2003 and 2012.
 From 2012 until March 2016, he was the President of Grupo Argos, a holding group with investments in cement, energy and infrastructure concessions (roads and airports).
 He is currently a member of the Boards of Directors of Grupo Crystal and Grupo Daabon in Colombia.
 He also is Chairman of the Board of Trustees of the Universidad EAFIT.
 In addition, he is member of the Latin American Chapter of the Wilson Center in Washington D.C.

-Mr. Fernandez has been an independent member of our board of directors since October 1, 2013.
-He is a member of our Audit Committee and a member of the Compensation and Nomination Committee.
+Mr. Fernandez is an independent member of our board of directors.
+He joined our board in October 1, 2013, he is a member of our Audit Committee and a member of the Compensation and Nomination Committee.
 Mr. Fernández was the Divisional President of operations for SLAD until 2013.
 Mr. Fernández is a Mechanical Engineer from Instituto Tecnológico Buenos Aires and began his career at McDonald’s in 1986.
 He held the positions of Development Director, Development Vice President and Managing Director of McDonald’s Argentina before becoming the Divisional President of operations of SLAD.
 In August 2019, Mr. Fernández was appointed as a member of the board of directors of Cencosud Shopping S.A. in Chile.